The location where Asha Degree went missing

 Image source: Bing Maps

-The Degree family lived on the left side of this duplex at 3404 Oakcrest Drive.
+The Degree family lived on the right side of this duplex at 3404 Oakcrest Drive.

 It is unknown why she decided to leave home.